Alluxio/alluxio/docs/en/api/FS-API.md

 Alluxio has a [Python Client](https://github.com/Alluxio/alluxio-py) for interacting with Alluxio through its [REST API](#rest-api).
 The Python client exposes an API similar to the [Alluxio Java API](#java-client).
 See the [doc](http://alluxio-py.readthedocs.io) for detailed documentation about all available methods.
-See the [example](https://github.com/Alluxio/alluxio-py/blob/master/example.py) of how to perform basic filesystem operations in Alluxio.
+See the [example](https://github.com/Alluxio/alluxio-py/blob/master/example.py) on how to perform basic filesystem operations in Alluxio.

 ### Alluxio Proxy dependency